roya3000/generator-gulp-roya/README.md

 *For more information on what this generator can do for you, take a look at the [gulp plugins](app/templates/_package.json) used in our `package.json`.*

-## libsass

-Keep in mind that libsass is feature-wise not fully compatible with Ruby Sass.
-Check out [this](http://sass-compatibility.github.io) curated list of incompatibilities to find out which features are missing.

-If your favorite feature is missing and you really need Ruby Sass, you can always switch to [gulp-ruby-sass](https://github.com/sindresorhus/gulp-ruby-sass) and update the `styles` task in gulpfile accordingly.

 ## Getting Started

 - Install dependencies: `npm install --global yo gulp bower`
-- Install the generator: `npm install --global generator-gulp-webapp`
+- Install the generator: `npm install --global https://github.com/roya3000/generator-gulp-roya.git`
 - Run `yo gulp-webapp` to scaffold your webapp
 - Run `gulp serve` to preview and watch for changes
 - Run `bower install --save <package>` to install frontend dependencies